2022 year-end tax planning checklist

-If you owed more than $3,000 in tax upon filing your 2019 personal tax return, you may have received a notification from the Canada Revenue Agency (CRA) requiring you to pay quarterly tax instalments for 2020.
-If you have not made these instalments and will owe tax after your withholding taxes on salary are accounted for, you should make a payment by December 15, 2020.
+If you have not made these instalments and expect to owe tax after your withholding taxes at source are accounted for, you should make a payment by this date.
 This will reduce or avoid instalment interest and penalties being charged.

 ☐ Tax-Free Savings Account (TFSA):

 - Contribute to your TFSA.
-The TFSA limit for 2020 is $6,000.
+The TFSA dollar limit for 2022 is $6,000.
 Keep in mind that TFSA contribution room accumulates if not used, so you may be able to top up your TFSA if prior contributions were missed.
 Check with the CRA to verify your unused contribution room.

-- Withdraw funds from your TFSA, rather than waiting until 2021, since a withdrawal in 2020 will be added back to your TFSA contribution room at the beginning of 2021.
+- If you plan to withdraw from your TFSA soon, consider making the withdrawal by year-end rather than waiting until early 2023.
+This is because a withdrawal in 2022 will be added back to your TFSA contribution room at the beginning of 2023.

-- Consider withdrawing funds from your RRSP by year-end if you are in a low tax bracket for the 2020 tax year, or to take advantage of the $2,000 pension tax credit for individuals that are at least age 65.
+- Consider withdrawing funds from your RRSP or RRIF by year-end if you are in a low tax bracket for the 2022 tax year, or to take advantage of the $2,000 pension tax credit for RRIF withdrawals made by individuals that are at least age 65.

 - Using your younger spouse’s age for minimum payment calculations.

-- If you have earned income in 2020 and do not have a younger spouse or common-law partner that you could make RRSP contributions for, you may consider making a final contribution to your RRSP by December 31, 2020.
-You can make an overcontribution to account for new RRSP room that will accrue on January 1, 2021 but will not be available to you as you can no longer own RRSPs.
-However, note that if you make an overcontribution in December, there will be a 1% penalty tax payable on the overcontribution for that month.
+- Making a final RRSP contribution by year-end, if you have earned income in 2022 and do not have a younger spouse that you can make RRSP contributions for in the future.
+A final contribution can be made to account for new RRSP room that will accrue on January 1, 2023 but will not be available to you as you can no longer own RRSPs.
+However, note that if the final contribution exceeds your 2022 RRSP contribution limit, there will be a 1% penalty tax payable on the overcontribution for the month of December, before new room accrues on January 1, 2023.

 ☐ Make charitable donations